 Where to Go in May: Peru

-Winter in Peru starts in May, but it’s not likely the kind of winter you’re used to.
-During this time the climate is dry, and temperatures — which can climb into the 80s — are especially enjoyable in the highlands.
+Winter in Peru starts in May, but it’s likely not the kind of winter you’re used to.
+During this time the climate is dry, and temperatures—which can climb into the 80s—are especially enjoyable in the highlands.
 This is the best time to visit famed Machu Picchu, where you won’t find as many crowds.

 Where to Go in June: Iceland